 - The student may submit a written grievance to the provost within five days.

 - The provost then constitutes a Student Academic Grievance Committee (SAGC).
 The SAGC is composed of three members: two faculty members and a student.
-One faculty member will be serving on and selected by the academic policies committee, another will be appointed by the provost and the student will be selected by the dean of students, from among the members of the Saint Xavier Council (formerly Student Government).
+One faculty member will be serving on and selected by the academic policies committee, another will be appointed by the provost and the student will be selected by the dean of students, from among the members of the Student Government Association.
 The academic policies committee representative will serve as chair of this committee.

 - The provost then forwards the grievance, and the SAGC must notify the faculty member and the student and hold a hearing.
 The SAGC must submit its written recommendations to the provost within 15 working days after its formation.